FragSoc/fragsoc-website/DOCKER.md

 5. Enter the secret name and value
 6. Click **Add secret**

-**⚠️ Important**: All these secrets are required for the workflows to function properly.
+**⚠️ Important**: Only these 3 secrets are required for Docker Hub deployment.

 ## Workflow Overview